rm-hull/speedtest-logger/README.rst

 .. image:: https://travis-ci.org/rm-hull/speedtest-logger.svg?branch=master
    :target: https://travis-ci.org/rm-hull/speedtest-logger

-Performs a broadband speed test, and uploads the results to a https://api.thingspeak.com channel.
+Performs a background broadband speed test, and then uploads the results to a https://api.thingspeak.com channel.
+For best (most realistic) performance, this ought to be run on a wired ethernet connection rather than over a WIFI connection.

 Installing
 ----------